nualagr/dargan-health-foods/README.md

 Main content areas on each page were designed for functionality and consistency.

 To cater for the increasing number of consumers shopping from mobile devices, the site uses responsive web design.
-Dargan Health Foods was designed with a mobile-first design philosophy, beginning with the product design from the mobile end, which has more restrictions and then expanding its features to create a tablet and desktop version.
+Dargan Health Foods was designed with a mobile-first design philosophy, beginning with the product design from the mobile end, which has more restrictions, and then expanding its features to create a tablet and desktop version.

 <br>